All-purpose yardage: Records by league

 Jerry Rice holds the NFL career combined net yards record with 23,546 yards, while Darren Sproles set the single-season record in the 2011 season with 2,696 yards.
-Glyn Milburn set the single-game record of 404 yards in December 10, 1995.
+Glyn Milburn set the single-game record of 404 yards on 10 December 1995.
+Among active players, Derrick Henry leads the NFL in All-purpose yardage with 14,813 yards.